sparkgeo/QGIS-Container-Build/README.md

 This repo is intended as a side-car to support simpler QGIS builds and tests.

 Building QGIS from source requires a lot of dependencies and containerising the build environment is a useful way of managing these dependencies.
-However, the QGIS repo does not offer much support for containerised builds and, where it does, QGIS is compiled during a container image build step.
-By default this does not persist any build or ccache products between builds, meaning that QGIS is compiled from scratch.
-This is both time-consuming and resource-intensive.
+However, the QGIS repo does not provide a simple way to develop and test within containers.
+Container supports is limited and appears to focus on CI rather than development.

-This repo uses a container to execute build steps, and retains build products in a host directory, so that subsequent builds execute much faster.
-It avoids building if the QGIS source code has not changed since the last build.
+This repo uses containers to execute build steps, and retains build products in a host directory, so that subsequent builds execute much faster.
+It avoids building if source code has not changed since the last build.

 ## Branches

-There is not yet a comprehensive plan for managing branches between the two repos.
-Initially this repo has a `release-3_44` branch that can build the QGIS branch of the same name.
-Moving forwards this convention may continue, and if something changes this document should be updated.
+QGIS is in the process of migrating from QT5 to QT6 and each platform requires different build steps.
+The `qt5` branch is intended for 3.* versions.

 ## Usage